04 October 2011

 Sharp-tongued and abrasive, Gopi looks at his younger brother as a bit of a fool, and openly insults him for his dull replies.
 Nagaraj being supremely unassertive, takes many of his brother's put-downs as a joke, trying to maintain a semblance of cheerful normalcy.

-The entire book brings out the predicament of a man who cannot stand up for himself and bear to confront situations.
-There is a scene in the novel, where Tim and his wife have come to permanently stay in Nagaraj's house.
-This is the time when the latter has finally decided to get serious about his theses on Narada, but Tim's wife is in the habit of playing the harmonium in the mornings and this is a source of intense irritation to Nagaraj.
+The entire book brings out the predicament of a man who cannot stand up for himself and confront situations.
+There is a scene in the novel where Tim and his wife have come to permanently stay in Nagaraj's house.
+This is the time when the latter has finally decided to get serious about his theses on Narada but Tim's wife is in the habit of playing the harmonium in the mornings and this is a source of intense irritation to Nagaraj.
 His impulse once prompts him to bang against her door and ask her to shut up.
 But he weakly smiles and walks away when she actually opens the door.

-3 comments:
+4 comments:

 Thanks for posting =D I'm adding The Dark Room to my reading list.